What is CNC Milling: Definition, Work Process & Technologies

 One of the most popular ways to use CNC technology is for rapid prototyping, providing designers and engineers with a fast and reliable way of seeing how the product or part looks at various stages of development.

-Some of the industries that make use of CNC milling are:
+Some of the industries that use CNC milling are:

 Automotive industries require a lot of custom manufacturing services for parts that go into the vehicle.
 These parts are created using CNC milling machines for the manufacturing processes as well as repairs.